 Don’t move your fish if you don’t really have to

-Moving live aquarium fish is not something that is very advisable.
+Moving live aquarium fish is not the safest thing to do.
 Fish are very sensitive creatures, especially aquarium fish.
-Moreover, the best and smartest thing to do is not to transport your fish at all.
-If you are aware of the danger that long travel brings, you should decide to give your fish to someone and get new ones when you settle down in your new home.
-If that is not an option for you, you should know that moving companies Maine could pack and move your aquarium and following equipment quickly but you will be responsible for transporting your fish safely.
+Sometimes the best decision for the aquatic friends themselves is not to move them.
+If you are aware of the danger of long trips, you should decide to give your fish to someone and get new ones when you move into your new home.
+In case this isn’t an option for you, know that moving companies Maine can quickly pack and move your aquarium and the equipment that follows, but you will be responsible for transporting your fish safely.

 After you pack an aquarium, once you arrive at your new home, you will need to assemble your aquarium.
 You will start by adding gravel and sand.
 Pour the water you moved in the buckets back into the aquarium about halfway through, adding it a little at a time so as not to disturb the gravel and sand.
 Return the plants and decor to the tank.
 Then add the rest of the water.
 Put back the equipment: filters, heater, pump, and lighting.
 Check the pH balance, temperature, chlorine, and ammonia levels.